4th Anniversary of Silk Road founder’s Sentencing

 Q – Is it true Ulbricht allowed cyanide to be listed on Silk Road for sale after acknowledging he knew it would be used to kill people?

 Q – Did Ulbricht believe that what he was doing was criminal and against the law?

-A – Yes, he said so in his TOR chats.
-At sentencing though, he expressed remorse for having set up Silk Road and said that he threw away his life doing it.
+A – Yes, he said so in his TOR chats, and was aware that the risk was life imprisonment if ever caught, prosecuted and found guilty.
+At sentencing, though, he expressed remorse for having set up Silk Road and said that he threw away his life doing it.